-For this project, Insight provides operational support and analysis for the Quality Indicator Survey (QIS).
-The Centers for Medicare and Medicaid Services (CMS) first implemented the QIS in 2007 to determine if Medicare- and Medicaid-certified nursing homes meet Federal requirements.
-The computer-based survey is used in 27 States and the District of Columbia.
+The Centers for Medicare & Medicaid Services (CMS) first implemented the Quality Indicator Survey (QIS) in 2007 to determine if Medicare- and Medicaid-certified nursing homes meet federal requirements.
+Used in 27 states and the District of Columbia, this computer-based survey seeks to—

 - Improve consistency and accuracy of quality of care and quality of life problem identification.